scipy/scipy/doc/source/tutorial/signal.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The functions |old_stft|, |old_istft|, and the |old_spectrogram| predate the
 |ShortTimeFFT| implementation.
 This section discusses the key differences
-between the old "legacy" and the "new" |ShortTimeFFT| implementations.
+between the older "legacy" and the newer |ShortTimeFFT| implementations.
 The main motivation for a rewrite was the insight that integrating :ref:`dual windows <tutorial_stft_dual_win>` could not be done in a sane way without breaking compatability.
 This opened the opportunity for rethinking the code